 Q: My programs take too long to write—how can I speed this up?

 UN: Reuse existing code!
-Create a library of sub-programs for common tasks (PER ESEMPIO., perforazione, chamfering).
+Create a library of sub-programs for common tasks (per esempio., perforazione, chamfering).
 Per esempio, a sub-program for M8 hole drilling can be adjusted in 5 minutes instead of writing new code from scratch.
 Most CAM software also has “template” features to auto-generate basic program structures.

 Tools are the “hands” of CNC machining.
 Poor tool management—dull tools, incorrect tool selection, or unplanned tool changes—causes 30% of CNC downtime.
 Proactive tool management keeps machines running and parts moving.